-So I was faced with two options: stay home and never see any of the countries I wanted to see, or go at it alone.
+So I was left with two options: stay home and never see any of the countries I wanted to see, or go it alone.
 Needless to say, I chose the latter.

 Once I had decided to do what I wanted to do, I cheerfully started planning my trip.
 Yes, I arranged everything from flights to car rentals, ferry transfers, scenic flights, etc. etc. I basically became my own travel agent and still am till this day – it’s a fun thing to do.

 When the day arrived, I packed my bags and my brother dropped me off at the airport.
 That was the start of my journey.

 To say that I was not afraid would be a lie.
 As I sat at the airport waiting to board my plane, I suddenly became aware of what I was about to do: embark on a journey all by myself to the other side of the world no less!

 But for me, at that moment, there was no turning back.
 So that sudden instance of realization and fear left me as soon as it had hit me.

 I can remember talking to a stewardess on the airplane, and all she kept saying was that I was brave to do what I was going to do.

 I can remember going through Kuala Lumpur airport and acting like I had often traveled through that airport and that it was totally familiar to me.